urvishp13/Little-Search-Engine/README.md

 ## Overview

-This project was an assignment given to Rutgers CS112 Data Structures students in the Fall of 2014.
-It was redone in November 2021 with no recollection of how the project was initially completed.
 The focus of this project is to scan all the words from all documents used and gather and store them in a Hash Table.
 Each word is associated with the documents it occurred in and the number of times it occurred in those documents.